Discover more from Stoic Observations

 The good news is that your favorite movies and songs are probably going to be other people’s favorites as well.
 So movies and songs are likely to be disposable.
 So is software, except for the stuff you’ve written yourself.

-All that said, I’ve got over photos all over the place redundantly, but about 2300 that I keep redundantly in Dropbox, Flickr, on DVD, on USB flash drives and in S3.
+All that said, I’ve got some 50,000 photos all over the place redundantly, but about 2300 that I keep redundantly in Dropbox, Flickr, on DVD, on USB sticks and in S3.
 All of them are synched to my phone, and some fraction of them I’ve posted to Facebook and in my blog.
 I have it covered.

 Rule #3: Be Redundantly Redundant.

-If you don’t eat a Big Mac on a regular basis, you’ll forget what a Big Mac tastes like.
-But you probably won’t forget because there’s a McDonalds everywhere.
+If you don’t eat a Big Mac, you’ll forget what a Big Mac tastes like.
+But you probably won’t because there’s a McDonalds everywhere.
 You should periodically visit your favorite digital assets just to make sure you can.
-I like looking at my resumes from college and pictures of my self 30 pounds ago.
+I like looking at my resumes from college and pictures of my wife 30 pounds ago.
 I like listening to Beethoven’s Moonlight Sonata and I could watch the Fifth Element another hundred times.
 (Multipass!)
 There’s no point in stuff being digital unless you checkup on it.
 Go eyeball those CDs you burned 10 years ago.
 Mount that old Porsche Design 150MB hard drive.
 See what’s on that old memory stick.

 Rule #4: Review and Recycle.

 Put old media into new media.
 Put new media into old media.
-Look at those old Grand Canyon pictures, are they really so precious?
+Look at those old Grand Canyon pictures, are they really so precious.
 Your priorities change.
-You should overspend on your redundancy until you get to the point where you know you have too many copies of that one song and it’s costing you too much money to store it.
+You *should* overspend on your redundancy until you get to the point where you know you have too many copies of that one song and it’s costing you too much money to store it.
 Then you reprioritize again.
 See if there’s a better storage deal out there.
-This is the way to keep your costs down.
-Sentimentality has a cost.
-It’s good to know what that cost is.

 Rule #5: Plan for the Disaster.